AbigailAdam/abigailadam.github.io/contents/projects.md

       <p>PCB Design (KiCAD) - Prototyping - C++</p>
       <h3>Description and Outcome</h3>
       <p>
-      This project was completed for ENPH 253, otherwise known as Robot Summer.
+      This project was completed for ENPH 253.
 In this course, students form teams and build autonomous robots to participate in a competition.
 The  <a href="https://projectlab.engphys.ubc.ca/enph-253-2025/" target="_blank" title="2025 Competition">2025 competition</a> involved the robots collecting Beanie Babies from various positions along an obstacle course and returning them to a safe zone. </p>
       <p>
       My responsibilities focused on the electrical and software design of our robot.
 The electrical side involved designing our H-Bridge PCBs, power distribution, and claw integration circuits.
 For the software,